miguelgrinberg/APIFairy/docs/guide.rst

 Documenting your API with APIFairy
 ==================================

-APIFary can discover and document your API through its :ref:`decorators <Decorator Reference>`, but in most cases you'll want to complement automatically generated documentation with manually written notes.
+APIFairy can discover and document your API through its :ref:`decorators <Decorator Reference>`, but in most cases you'll want to complement automatically generated documentation with manually written notes.
 The following sections describe all the places where APIFairy looks for text to